Periodical cicadas: Predator satiation survival strategy

-Another viewpoint turns this hypothesis back onto the cicada broods themselves.
-It posits that the prime-numbered developmental times represent an adaptation to prevent hybridization between broods.
-It is hypothesized that this unusual method of sequestering different populations in time arose when conditions were extremely harsh.
-Under those conditions the mutation producing extremely long development times became so valuable that cicadas which possessed it found it beneficial to protect themselves from mating with cicadas that lacked the long-development trait.

-In this way, the long-developing cicadas retained a trait allowing them to survive the period of heavy selection pressure (i.e., harsh conditions) brought on by isolated and lowered populations during the period immediately following the retreat of glaciers (in the case of periodical cicadas, the North American Pleistocene glacial stadia).
-When seen in this light, their mass emergence and the predator satiation strategy that follows from this serves only to maintain the much longer-term survival strategy of protecting their long-development trait from hybridizations that might dilute it.

-This hybridization hypothesis was subsequently supported through a series of mathematical models and remains the most widely-accepted explanation for the unusually lengthy and mathematically sophisticated survival strategy of these insects.
+A second hypothesis posits that the prime-numbered developmental times are an adaptation that prevents hybridization between broods.
+Under extremely harsh conditions, mutations producing extremely long development times are selected for.
+A mechanism, such as reproducing only after prime-numbered intervals, that reduces the frequency of cicadas mating with cicadas that may lack the long-development trait will also be selected for.
+The North American Pleistocene glacial stadia are instances of such extremely harsh conditions.
+On this hypothesis, predator satiation reinforces a longer-term survival strategy of protecting the long-development trait from hybridizations that might dilute it.
+This hypothesis has been supported by mathematical modeling.

 The length of the cycle was hypothesized to be controlled by a single gene locus, with the 13-year cycle dominant to the 17-year one, but this interpretation remains controversial and unsubstantiated at the level of DNA.

 Impact on other populations

 Cycles in cicada populations are significant enough to affect other animal and plant populations.
 For example, tree growth has been observed to decline the year before the emergence of a brood because of the increased feeding on roots by the growing nymphs.
 Moles, which feed on nymphs, have been observed to do well during the year before an emergence, but suffer population declines the following year because of the reduced food source.
 Wild turkey populations respond favorably to increased nutrition in their food supply from gorging on cicada adults on the ground at the end of their life cycles.
 Uneaten carcasses of periodical cicadas decompose on the ground, providing a resource pulse of nutrients to the forest community.

 Cicada broods may also have a negative impact.
 Eastern gray squirrel populations have been negatively affected, because the egg-laying activity of female cicadas damaged upcoming mast crops.